Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Introduction

-In the present work we perform a next-to-next-to-leading order (NNLO) analyses of the ${}^7{\rm Be}(p,\gamma)^8{\rm B}$ capture reaction in the halo EFT framework.
-In contrast to previous studies~\cite{Zhang:2014zsa,Ryberg:2014exa,Zhang:2015ajn,Zhang:2017yqc}, we include the excitation of the ${}^7{\rm Be}$ core in a coupled-channel formalism~\cite{Cohen:2004kf,Lensky:2011he}, extending the calculations done for the mirror-symmetric case ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$~\cite{Higa:2020}.
+In the present work we perform a next-to-next-to-leading order (NNLO) analysis of the ${}^7{\rm Be}(p,\gamma)^8{\rm B}$ capture reaction in the halo EFT framework.
+In contrast to previous studies~\cite{Zhang:2014zsa,Ryberg:2014exa,Zhang:2015ajn,Zhang:2017yqc}, we include the excitation of the ${}^7{\rm Be}$ core in a coupled-channels formalism~\cite{Cohen:2004kf,Lensky:2011he}, extending the calculations done for the mirror-symmetric case ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$~\cite{Higa:2020kfs}.
 The same formal discrepancies raised there about previous halo EFT calculations apply here as well.
 In particular, the discrepancies are in the initial state $s$-wave scattering and in the final $p$-wave bound state.
 We also disagree with the power counting developed in earlier works.
-We estimate the two-body current contribution to E1 transition to be two orders suppressed in the perturbative expansion compared to previous estimates~\cite{Zhang:2015ajn,Zhang:2017yqc}.
+We estimate the two-body current contribution to E1 transition to be two orders suppressed in the perturbative expansion compared to previous estimates~\cite{Zhang:2015ajn,Zhang:2017yqc}, entering at N$^3$LO instead of NLO.
 Besides the E1 capture, we include the leading M1 contributions relevant at energies $\sim 600\;{\rm keV}$ around the $1^+$ resonance.
 That allows us to perform EFT fits over a wider range in energy.
+The fits in Refs.~\cite{Zhang:2015ajn,Zhang:2017yqc} were restricted to energies below the resonance.
 Applying Bayesian analysis on the most recent, high-quality capture data we obtain $S_{17}(0)\sim \SI{21}{\eV\barn}$, in agreement with the recommended value~\cite{Adelberger:2010qa}.
-As in the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020}, one also identifies an increasingly important $d$-wave contribution at NLO towards higher energies while the dynamics of the ${}^7{\rm Be}$ excited state are noticeable only at NNLO.
+As in the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020kfs}, one also identifies an increasingly important $d$-wave contribution at NLO towards higher energies while the dynamics of the ${}^7{\rm Be}$ excited state are noticeable only at NNLO.